Best Memory Foam Mattress for Heavy People: Reviews and Buyer’s Guide

 When searching for the best mattress for heavy people, consider how and where you carry your weight.
 If the weight is evenly distributed across your frame, a mattress with zoned support should accommodate you.
 However, if you carry your weight around the middle, you may need a mattress with firmer support in the center and lighter support at the shoulders and legs.

 You also have to consider your personal preferences.
-For example, if you prefer a softer mattress, look for one with several thick layers, so you get the cushioning you need without sinking too far into the support core.
+For example, if you prefer a soft mattress, look for one with several thick layers, so you get the cushioning you need without sinking too far into the support core.

 Do mattresses have a weight limit?